 PC § 288(c) Conduct with lewd intent with minor age 14-15 years and 10 years younger than defendant.
-The Ninth Circuit held that this is not an aggravated felony as sexual abuse of a minor or a crime of violence.37 However, because a different rule could apply outside the Ninth Circuit, a more secure plea is to Pen C § 273a(b) or an age-neutral plea.
+The Ninth Circuit held that § 288(c) is categorically not a crime involving moral turpitude, a crime of child abuse, or an aggravated felony as "sexual abuse of a minor" or as a "crime of violence."
+However, because a different rule could apply outside the Ninth Circuit, a more secure plea is to Pen C § 273a(b) or an age-neutral plea.

 PC § 290 Failure to register as a sex offender.
 This is not an aggravated felony.
 Federal courts have indicated that this is not a CIMT because it can be committed by mere negligence, e.g., being late to register by a few days.
-The BIA held this is a CIMT, but Ninth Circuit declined to follow the BIA and remanded.38
+The BIA held this is a CIMT, but Ninth Circuit declined to follow the BIA and remanded.40

 PC §§ 311.11(a), 311.3(a) Possess, copy, exchange, etc. child pornography.
-The Ninth Circuit held that under the categorical approach these offenses are not an aggravated felony as child pornography.
-39
+The Ninth Circuit held that under the categorical approach these offenses are not an aggravated felony as child pornography.41

 PC § 313.1 Distribute, exhibit, obscene materials to a known minor, or without reasonable care to ascertain person's true age Not an aggravated felony.
-Should not be a crime involving moral turpitude as it has no element of intent to arouse40 and can be based on negligent failure to ascertain age.
-It should not be child abuse, as minimum conduct does not prove harm and it includes failing to properly shield parts of magazines in a store or vending machine.41
+Should not be a crime involving moral turpitude as it has no element of intent to arouse42 and can be based on negligent failure to ascertain age.
+It should not be child abuse, as minimum conduct does not prove harm and it includes failing to properly shield parts of magazines in a store or vending machine.43